gadget-inc/ggt/.changeset/beige-apples-greet.md

 "ggt": patch
 ---

-Misc fixes from telemetry data, specifically including fixes for two bugs where expected app behaviour can wrongly display an unexpected error.
+Misc fixes from telemetry data, specifically including fixes for two bugs where expected app behavior can wrongly display an unexpected error.